-Flatulence in babies and children is gas from your child’s digestive system leaving his body through his bottom.
+Flatulence in babies and children is gas from your child’s digestive system leaving their body through their bottom.
 It’s also called passing wind, farting – and many other things as well!

 Flatulence can happen when you eat foods that are high in fibre like beans or carbonated (fizzy) drinks.
-Wind can also be caused by swallowing air – for example, your child might get gassy when sucking on an empty bottle, or when she cries.
+Wind can also be caused by swallowing air – for example, your child might get gassy when sucking on an empty bottle, or when they cry.

 Symptoms related to flatulence

-If your child has flatulence or wind, she might sometimes have stomach pain and bloating too.
-This can happen when the gas builds up in your child’s intestines and your child can’t get rid of it – for example, if your child has diarrhoea or constipation.
+If your child has flatulence or wind, they might sometimes have stomach pain and bloating too.
+This can happen when the gas builds up in your child’s intestines and your child can’t get rid of it.

 Does your child need to see a doctor about flatulence?